Chinese passport: Passport for public affairs

 A different passport for public affairs (因公普通护照 (ordinary passport for public affairs)) was issued until 2006.
 Unlike the current version, it was classified as a variation of ordinary passport.
 The abuse of the use of document resulted in its subsequent cancellation.
 Unlike other passports, it was issued by the provincial or municipal Foreign Affairs Offices, rather than the Ministry of Foreign Affairs or the Ministry of Public Security.
-Chinese ordinary passport for public affairs was used in the ends of 1980s and 1990s.
-The passport information was written by hands, and these ordinary passports were usually valid for 2 or 5 years.
+Chinese ordinary passport for public affairs was used at the end of the 1980s and the 1990s.
+The passport information was written by hand, and these ordinary passports were usually valid for 2 or 5 years.

 In 1996, 77% of persons exiting China held a passport for public affairs.
 The rate had dropped to 39% by 2002.
 The reason for the high rate of usage was because the passport for public affairs offered more visa-free countries, such as Russia, than the ordinary passport.
 Chinese regulations require public affairs passports to be kept in the possession of the holder's work unit, and they must be surrendered by the individual within one month of returning to China.